 Alimony & Spousal Support

 Alimony, also referred to as spousal support, may be agreed to by the parties or ordered by the court.
-There are many different types of alimony which may be either temporary, permanent, paid periodically or in a lump sum.
+There are several different types of alimony.

 The court may grant alimony to either spouse.
 In determining whether to award alimony, the court must determine whether either party has an actual need for alimony and whether the other party has the ability to pay.
 The court must also consider the factors set forth in section 61.08 of the Florida Statutes.